vncs-alk/vncs-alk/README.md

 - **Python for Data Science – ML & EDA Project (coming soon)**
   Full data science workflow: data cleaning, feature engineering, exploratory analysis and supervised learning for a real-world dataset.

-#### 🔹 Geospatial Analysis

-- **Georeferenced Information (QGIS) Projects (coming soon)**
-  Creation and analysis of maps using QGIS, combining socioeconomic and spatial data to support economic and urban-planning insights.

 ---

 ### 📫 How to reach me